RetroDECK/ES-DE/INSTALL-DEV.md

 In the same manner as for FreeBSD, Clang/LLVM and cURL should already be installed by default.

 RapidJSON is not part of the OpenBSD ports/package collection as of v6.8, so you need to compile it yourself.
-At the time of writing, the latest release v1.1.0 does not compile on OpenBSD, so you need to use the master branch:
+At the time of writing, the latest release v1.1.0 does not compile on OpenBSD, so you need to use the latest available code from the master branch:

 ```
 git clone https://github.com/Tencent/rapidjson.git